 It is not hard to come with more than one idea, but maintaining a certain level of quality over quantity is a story of success.
 This is how you can build your audience and make a remarkable brand in a competitive market.

-Be Active, not only as content promoter
+Be Active, not only as a content promoter

-Only posting your work will never help you to reach out the people you might want them to view your work.
-You will have to follow people that might come in your favor down the road (Reciprocity rule).
-But more significantly, welcoming new people, sharing innovative ideas, and dropping funny comments on their work are also a way to gain some extra followers and visibility.
+Only posting your work will never help you to reach out to the people you might want to view your work.
+You have to follow people that might come in your favor down the road (Reciprocity rule).
+But more significantly, welcoming new people, sharing innovative ideas, and dropping funny comments on their work is also a way to gain some extra followers and visibility.
 Make a collection of others’ work, because peoples will get curious about who provided this content, or who build this collection, which will eventually lead to make them either follower of profile views.